-- Employers are looking to employ people with conversational language skills. - Customers addressed in their mother tongue are much more likely to do business with you. - Studying a foreign language improves your oral and written skills in English too, and also helps develop key communication skills that are crucial in the workplace. - Whilst French and German are still the most sought-after languages, Spanish is increasingly valued by firms trading with Spain and Latin America.
+- Employers are looking to employ people with conversational language skills. - Customers addressed in their mother tongue are much more likely to do business with you. - Studying a foreign language improves your oral and written skills in English too, and also helps develop key communication skills that are crucial in the workplace.

-You will need to achieve a grade 5 or higher at GCSE, and have completed Higher Tier papers.
+You will need to achieve a grade 6 or higher at GCSE and have completed Higher Tier papers.